alecgargett/ag-rdmp/rdmp.md

 ### **Fundamentals first**

-Although these skills can be learnt in many different orders, rather than starting with a specific coding language, I'd recommend starting with the fundamentals that everyone needs to know like yout text editor features and version control.
+Although these skills can be learnt in many different orders, rather than starting with a specific coding language, I'd recommend starting with the fundamentals that everyone needs to know like your text editor features and version control.
 Other roadmaps tend to delay the learning of these fundamental skills or even forget to mention some of them entirely, but since they are essential to the workflow of any language, you may as well get them right from the start.

 ### **Move on as soon as you like**